GreptimeTeam/docs/user-guide/concepts.md

 ### Data Types

-Data in Greptime DB is strongly typed, in order to maximum its efficiency and performance.
+Data in GreptimeDB is strongly typed, in order to maximum its efficiency and performance.
 Auto-schema provides some flexibility when creating a table, but once the table is created, a column of data must share common data type.